Frequently asked question of Golden Growers Cooperative Members

 Units Transferred with a Method B delivery obligation: The seller, having completed delivery obligations using Golden Growers as their Agent, must pay the $0.02 Agency fee as part of fulfilling the delivery requirement for the year.

-Profits, Losses, & Distributions: All of the profit or loss for GGC will be attributed to the seller (transferring member) for the entire year in which the transfer occurs.
+Profits, Losses, & Distributions: All of the profit or loss for GGC will be attributed to the seller (transferring member) in the year the delivery commitment is fulfilled.
+This is because Golden Growers allocates income based on patronage for the year.
 Notwithstanding the allocation of income or losses to the selling member, the buyer will receive any distributions of cash or retirement of equity credits at the time such distributions are made.
 Such distributions will be reduced by any tax withholding payments that are made on the transferor’s (seller’s) allocated income.

 Buyers and sellers are expected to understand the impacts of allocation of profit and losses and distribution of patronage income when transactions occur.